FAQ

 How will CST be able to relieve the burden on roads and railways and reduce the volume of traffic?

-The full route of CST will take 40% of heavy goods vehicles off the roads, and 20% on the first section from Härkingen-Niederbipp to Zurich.
+The full route of CST will take heavy goods vehicles off the roads.
 This has positive effects on the traffic flow and the burden on the traffic infrastructure.
 As large distribution centres are connected directly to the tunnel via a hub, fewer traffic movements are inevitably required.
-In urban areas, city logistics can reduce delivery traffic by 30%.
+Urban centres can benefit from this relief for their transport infrastructure.

 Overground measures such as automatically controlled HGV convoys, road pricing or driverless vehicles are necessary and welcome improvements.
 Nevertheless, they do not solve the issue that there is no real prospect or potential for expansion on overground traffic routes.
 This is why a new, underground track route is required for goods transport.